WSPTA Legislative Assembly General Information

 Why do we caucus?
 Caucusing allows voting delegates to work together on a strategy for a proposal.
 This time to strategize allows the proponent (support) and opposition (dissent) statements, and any proposed amendments to be discussed, well thought out, and written out in advance.

 Caucus time is limited, so not all attendees may have time to speak.
 Every effort will be made to allow as much discussion as possible.
 Further discussion may occur outside of the caucus session for those interested.

 For more information on caucusing review the How Things Work guide.

 Yes.
-The general sessions will be on October 24 and 25.
-Only those members who have been designated by their president to serve as voting delegates for their PTA will be able to debate and vote.
+The general sessions will be on October 15 and 16.
+Only those members who have been designated by their president to serve as voting delegates for their PTA, and who have registered by October 6, will be able to debate and vote.
 Information about the business to be covered is included on the Voting Information page.
 Designated delegates must be registered attendees for this event.